sparqling/spang/spfmt/README.md

 ## Usage on a web site

-* Download spfmt_bundled.js and load it in your HTML.
+* Download spfmt_bundled.js and call it in your HTML.

 ```
 <script src="/js/spfmt_bundled.js"></script>